Sorbonne Chapel: History

-During the French Revolution the chapel was declared a Temple of Reason and stripped of all its ornament.
-It was not returned to the Catholic church until 1822.
+During the French Revolution, the chapel was declared a Temple of Reason and stripped of all its ornament.
+It was not returned to the Catholic Church until 1822.

-In 1887 it was registered as a national historical monument, joined in 1975 by other structures of the Sorbonne complex.
-As of 2025, the chapel was open to visits by reservation only.
+The chapel was designated a historic monument in 1887, joined in 1975 by other structures of the Sorbonne complex.

+During the 1980s and 1990s, it was used as an exhibition venue and regularly opened to visitors.
+Damage caused by a storm in 1999 forced its closure on safety grounds; restoration of the façades and roofs was subsequently carried out between 2004 and 2008.
+Further conservation work began in the 2020s, including restoration of the tombs, monumental doors and interior paintings, as part of a wider programme intended to return the building to public use.